BUS362 Corporate Tax and Sustainability

 - Has a basic understanding of who are the winners and losers from multinational corporations’ profit shifting activities.

 Various course material on the class page on Canvas.
-Online quiz that needs to be completed for a module before starting a new module.
+Online quizes that must be passed.

-The course curriculum will be specified on the course page on Canvas and consists of research papers from the research frontier, reports, and newspaper articles and various supporting material.
+The course curriculum will be specified on Canvas before the course start and consists of research papers from the research frontier, reports, and newspaper articles and various supporting material + one online textbook.

 An external examiner will review the syllabus, assignments and exams.